What is Chalk-Finish Paint?

 Chalk-Finish Paint Project Ideas

-Put a hand-me-down coffee table on center stage using chalk-finish paint made from two Valspar Signature colors -- LaFonda Ortiz Gold (#3004-5A) as the base coat and City Chic (#CI 51) as the top coat.
+Put a hand-me-down coffee table on center stage using chalk-finish paint by mixing two different colors, using one for the base and one for the top coat.
 Distress the legs and table curves and edges to give it a worn look perfect for this style.
-Mix 5 tablespoons of plaster of Paris and 5 tablespoons of water with 1/2-cup of paint.
+Mix 5 tablespoons of Plaster of Paris and 5 tablespoons of water with 1/2-cup of paint.

-To paint this dresser, we used chalk-finish paint made from City Chic to give the entire piece one coat.
-After the drawer fronts dried, we added a surface coat of a contrasting color -- Light Avocado (#CI 47) shown -- using a light brushstroke so the base color shows through.
-Mix 1/3-cup of plaster of Paris and 1/3-cup of water with 1 cup of paint.
+To paint this dresser, we used chalk-finish paint to give the entire piece one coat.
+After the drawer fronts dried, we added a surface coat of a contrasting color using a light brushstroke so the base color shows through.
+Mix 1/3-cup of Plaster of Paris and 1/3-cup of water with 1 cup of paint.

 A tired wicker set becomes a charming duo with chalk-finish paint.
 Clean the pieces with a wire brush before painting.
-For the chair, tabletop, and table legs, we used Light Avocado.
-The table body is painted City Chic.
-Mix 1/3-cup of plaster of Paris and 1/3-cup of water with 1 cup of paint for the wicker portion and 5 tablespoons of plaster of Paris and 5 tablespoons of water with 1/2-cup of paint for the top and legs.
+Mix 1/3-cup of Plaster of Paris and 1/3-cup of water with 1 cup of paint for the wicker portion and 5 tablespoons of Plaster of Paris and 5 tablespoons of water with 1/2-cup of paint for the top and legs.

 Chalk-Finish Paint Recipe